Emily Watson

 Emily Margaret Watson (born 14 January 1967) is an English actress.
 She began her career on stage and joined the Royal Shakespeare Company in 1992.
 In 2002, she starred in productions of Twelfth Night and Uncle Vanya at the Donmar Warehouse, and was nominated for the Olivier Award for Best Actress for the latter.
 She was nominated for the Academy Award for Best Actress for her debut film role as a newlywed in Lars von Trier's Breaking the Waves (1996) and for her portrayal of Jacqueline du Pré in Anand Tucker's Hilary and Jackie (1998).

-Watson's other films include The Boxer (1997), Angela's Ashes (1999), Gosford Park (2001), Punch-Drunk Love (2002), Red Dragon (2002), The Life and Death of Peter Sellers (2004), Corpse Bride (2005), Miss Potter (2006), Synecdoche, New York (2008), Oranges and Sunshine (2010), War Horse (2011), The Theory of Everything (2014), Kingsman: The Golden Circle (2017), God's Creatures (2022), and Small Things like These (2024).
+Watson's other films include The Boxer (1997), Angela's Ashes (1999), Gosford Park (2001), Punch-Drunk Love (2002), Red Dragon (2002), The Life and Death of Peter Sellers (2004), Corpse Bride (2005), Miss Potter (2006), Synecdoche, New York (2008), Oranges and Sunshine (2010), War Horse (2011), The Theory of Everything (2014), Kingsman: The Golden Circle (2017), God's Creatures (2022), Small Things like These (2024), and Hamnet (2025).

 For her role in the HBO miniseries Chernobyl, she was nominated for a Primetime Emmy Award and a Golden Globe Award.
 She won the British Academy Television Award for Best Actress for playing Janet Leach in the 2011 ITV television biopic Appropriate Adult and was nominated for the International Emmy Award for Best Actress for the 2017 BBC miniseries Apple Tree Yard.
 In 2024, she portrayed the lead role of Valya Harkonnen in the HBO science fiction series Dune: Prophecy.

 Early life

 Watson was born 14 January 1967 in London.
-Her father, Richard Watson, was an architect, and her mother, Katharine (née Venables), was an English teacher at St David's Girls' School, West London.
+Her father, Richard Watson, was an architect, and her mother, Katharine (née Venables), was an English teacher at St David's Girls' School, west London.
 She has an older sister, Harriet.
 Watson was brought up as an Anglican.
 She has described her childhood self as "a nice middle-class English girl ...
 I'd love to say I was a rebellious teenager, but I wasn't."
 She is a childhood friend of actress and writer Clara Salaman, and starred in the screen adaptation of Salaman's novel Too Close.

 Watson was educated at St James Independent Schools in west London which were founded by the School of Economic Science.
-Whilst there, she witnessed "incidents of extreme cruelty" that were "very scarring for people going forward in their lives".
+While there, she witnessed "incidents of extreme cruelty" that were "very scarring for people going forward in their lives".
 She attended the University of Bristol, where she obtained a BA (1988, English).
 Watson subsequently trained at Drama Studio London.
-In 2003 she received an honorary MA from Bristol University.
+In 2003, she received an honorary MA from Bristol University.
 Watson was a member of the School of Economic Science until 1996, when aged 29 she was expelled following her part in Breaking the Waves.
 She describes the organisation as a "very repressive regime" and a "system where you were supposed to think a certain way and you weren't really allowed to think any other way".
 Breaking out of it, she says, was a "very powerful release" in her life.